 FEIS offers four peer-reviewed publication types: Species Reviews, Fire Regime Syntheses, Fire Regime Reports, and Fire Studies:

-All FEIS publications provide a wealth of information for land managers, with applications in fuels and fire management and postfire restoration.
+All FEIS publications provide a wealth of information for natural resource land managers and specialists, with applications in fuels and fire management and postfire restoration.
 FEIS is used by managers in federal land management agencies, states, tribal lands, nongovernment conservation organizations, as well as private land owners, university students and scientists, and the general public.

 The Fire Effects Library houses the literature that supports FEIS syntheses.
 The library contains more than 60,000 references on fire ecology and fire regimes in North America.
 References are catalogued in an online database, the Citation Retrieval System (CRS).